Skip to content

 Step 2: Configure command-line access

-The AWS CLI reads its settings from profiles in an $HOME/.aws/config file.
+The AWS CLI reads settings from profiles in an $HOME/.aws/config file.
 Each profile tells the CLI which AWS account and role to use, and includes settings like your default region and how to authenticate.

 AWS CLI Profile